molily/molily.de/_posts/2017-11-25-robust-javascript.md

 - There is technical behavior that is not standardized and that major browsers agree on. – Standards may omit some details, leaving them for implementors to decide.
 Still browser vendors copy the detailed behavior from other browsers for consistency.
 - There is technical behavior that is not standardized and that major browsers do not agree on. – Typically new web technologies are born as proprietary experiments before entering a standardization process.
 Or they are never widely adopted and fall into oblivion.

 There are numerous relevant browsers in numerous versions running on different operating systems on devices with different hardware abilities, internet connectivity, etc. The fact that the web client is not under their control maddens developers from other domains.
 They see the web as the most hostile software runtime environment.
-They mistake the diversity of web clients as a weakness.
+They understand the diversity of web clients as a weakness.

 Proponents of the web counter that this heterogeneity and inconsistency is in fact a strength of the web.
 The web is open, it is everywhere, it has a low access threshold.
 The web is adaptive and keeps on absorbing new technologies and fields of applications.
 No other software environment so far has demonstrated this degree of flexibility.